zero804/gitlab.community/doc/development/geo/framework.md

    See `app/workers/post_receive.rb` for more examples.

 1. Make sure the repository removal is also handled.
-Usualy you need to add something like following:
+You may need to add something like the following in the destroy service of the repository:

    ```ruby
    gizmo.replicator.handle_after_destroy if gizmo.repository
    ```

-   to the destroy service of the repository.

 1. Add this replicator class to the method `replicator_classes` in `ee/lib/gitlab/geo.rb`: